brightscalelabs/brightscalelabs/README.md

-Preact islands     ·  Interactive calculators, hydrated only when scrolled into view TypeScript         ·  Strict types across the math engine and component library Cloudflare Pages   ·  Global edge deployment, automatic from main Cloudflare Workers ·  Edge logic for forms, A/B testing, geo-routing Tailwind CSS       ·  Utility-first styling on a shared design token system
+Preact islands     ·  Interactive calculators, hydrated only when scrolled into view TypeScript         ·  Strict types across the math engine and component library Cloudflare Pages   ·  Global edge deployment, automatic from main Tailwind CSS       ·  Utility-first styling on a shared design token system
 ```